Fujifilm GFX 50S vs X-A2

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the X-A2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
+Both the GFX 50S and the X-A2 have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm GFX 50S and the Fujifilm X-A2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.